daccordeon/summerSHG/report/README.md

+# report

-files for short report (1-2 pgs) and technical notes
+LaTeX files for short report (1-2 pgs) and technical notes.